 Group size: The tour is operated with minimum of 02 persons and maximum of 06 persons.

 Another option for a further low budget:

-Cost for early arrivals and late departures: GBP 40.00 per person sharing a twin room, per day.
-Single room supplement: GBP 40.00
+Cost for early arrivals and late departures: Please inquire per person sharing a twin room, per day.
+Single room supplement: Please inquire

 Accommodation: Standard tourist hotels, rest houses and forest lodges with private facilities are used throughout the tour.

-Tour cost includes all transport services, accommodation on Half Board basis (breakfast & dinner), entrance fees to parks and an expert local bird tour leader or well experienced birdwatching chauffeur-guide.
+Tour cost includes all transport services, accommodation on Half Board basis (breakfast & dinner), entrance fees to parks and a local bird tour leader or an experienced birdwatching chauffeur-guide.

 Tour cost does not include international flights, tipping, and all items of a more personal nature such as drinks, laundry, etc.